Phoenix009/Notes/Computer_Networks/Application Layer.md

 UDP is a lightweight transport protocol, providing minimal services.
 It is connectionless and provides unreliable data transfer service.

-UDP provides no guarantee that the message will ever reach the receiving processs.
+UDP provides no guarantee that the message will ever reach the receiving process.
 Furthermore, messages that do arrive at the receiving process may arrive out of order.

 ### [[Web and HTTP]]
 ### [[DNS - Internets Directory Service]]